 Landlord-Tenant Code Summary

 Delaware landlords must provide tenants with a summary of the state Landlord-Tenant Code at the beginning of a new rental agreement.
-If the landlord doesn’t provide this summary, the tenant may plead ignorance as a defense against the enforcement of certain charges or obligations.
+Otherwise, the tenant may plead ignorance as a defense against the enforcement of certain charges or obligations.

-If the property is in New Castle County, there is an additional requirement to provide a copy of the New Castle County Tenants’ Rights and Responsibilities Guide, with delivery verified by the tenant’s signature.
+If the property is in New Castle County, there is an extra requirement to provide a copy of the New Castle County Tenants’ Rights and Responsibilities Guide.
+The tenant must sign to confirm delivery.

 Download: Delaware Landlord-Tenant Code Disclosure Form (PDF)